 The graph set forth below compares the cumulative total stockholder return on our common stock for the previous five years, during which our common stock was traded on the NASDAQ Global Market until being transferred to the NASDAQ Capital Market in 2009, as compared to the cumulative total return of the NASDAQ Composite Index and the Russell 2000 Index over the same period.
-This graph assumes the investment of \$100,000 in our common stock at the closing price of the market on January 1, 2007, and an equivalent amount in the NASDAQ Composite Index and the Russell 2000 Index, and assumes the reinvestment of dividends, if any.
-We have never paid dividends on our common stock and have no present plans to do so.
+This graph assumes the investment of \$100,000 in our common stock at the closing price of the market on January 1, 2007, and an equivalent amount in the NASDAQ Composite Index and the Russell 2000 Index over paid dividends on our common stock and have no present plans to do so.